 A diverse curriculum

-Senior School students in Learning in Residence choose from a range of educational pathways and are supported by a schedule of evening and weekend programs.
+Wesley is renowned for its strong academic outcomes and exceptional learning experiences.
+Boarders choose from a range of educational pathways and are supported by a schedule of evening and weekend programs.

 - International Baccalaureate Diploma Programme (IB DP)